 In the fall and early spring it’s important to help your tree fight the constant barrage of bugs that want to use it as a home.
 This is done with Dormant Oil and sulphur spray in the winter and Tanglefoot in the early spring and early fall.

-The sulphur will kill and the dormant oil smother out many of the bugs and larvae present that have been overwintering in the bark.
+The sulphur will kill insects and the dormant oil smothers out many of the bugs and larvae present that have been overwintering in the bark.

 The image to the right is that of two pear slugs.
 Although it looks more like one pear slug floating and its’ shadow, it’s really not.
 The pear slug on the left is of translucent density but it is sitting on the same leaf as the darker one.

-Read more about what Tanglefoot is and how to use it is explained in detail here.
+Read about Tanglefoot and how to use it.

 Cherry Tree Pests

-They will despite their name happily eat cherry tree leaves too.
+They are Pear Slugs aka Sawfly Larvae.
+They will, despite their name happily eat cherry tree leaves too.
 They are barely 1/4″ long but capable of doing serious damage to your tree.

-The best thing about pear slugs is how easy they are to get rid of.
+The only good thing about having pear slugs is how easy they are to get rid of.
 All you need is a spray bottle with a mild solution of dish soap and water.
 Then saturate your tree ensuring that all leaves get covered completely on both sides.
+Use a backpack sprayer or hose end sprayer if you have a large tree.

-This is all that’s needed.
-When the soap solution touches the slugs they will dry up and fall off.
-The detergent in the dish soap cuts through their outer coating and they dry up when exposed to air.
+When the soap solution touches the slugs they will dry up and eventually fall off.
+The detergent in the dish soap cuts through their protective outer coating and they dry up when exposed to air.

 More information on pear slugs here.